theloneexplorerquest/study-notes/Java Concurrency In Practice/Thread_Safety.md

  thread safety requires that invariants be preserved regardless of timing or interleaving of operations in multiple threads.

  Java provides a built-in locking mechanism for enforcing atomicity: the synchronized block.
 Every Java object can implicitly act as a lock for purposes of synchronization.

+Reentrancy means that locks are acquired on a per-thread rather than per-invocation basis.
+Reentrancy is implemented by associating with each lock an acquisition count and an owning thread.

+# Guarding State with Locks
+Compound actions on shared state, such as incrementing a hit counter (read-modify-write) or lazy initialization (check-then-act), must be made atomic to avoid race conditions.

+Holding a lock for the entire duration of a compound action can make that compound action atomic.

+if synchronization is used to coordinate access to a variable, it is needed everywhere that variable is accessed.

+when using locks to coordinate access to a variable, the same lock must be used wherever that variable is accessed.